1ramihamada/force-gauge-motor-control/README.md

 ## Usage Instructions

-1. Connect the Mark-10 / OMEGA force gauge and the Dynamixel motor to the computer.
-Note the USB ports used by each device (e.g., /dev/ttyUSB0 and /dev/ttyUSB1 on Linux).
+- Connect the Mark-10 / OMEGA force gauge and the Dynamixel motor to the computer.
+Note the USB ports used by each device `(e.g., /dev/ttyUSB0 and /dev/ttyUSB1 on Linux)`.
-2. Set the correct port for the force gauge (FORCE_PORT) and the Dynamixel motor (DXL_PORT).
+-  Set the correct port for the force gauge (FORCE_PORT) and the Dynamixel motor (DXL_PORT).
-3. Verify that the DXL_ID matches the ID set on your Dynamixel motor.
+-  Verify that the DXL_ID matches the ID set on your Dynamixel motor.
-4. python3 force_control.py
+-  Verify the `baud_rate` setting matches the gauge’s configuration (default is 115200 for Mark-10 Series 5).
+- run with `python3 force_control.py`

 ## Requirements